Sankranthiki Vasthunam: Production

 Anil Ravipudi's third collaboration with Venkatesh after F2: Fun and Frustration (2019) and F3: Fun and Frustration (2022) was announced in July 2024.
+The film was initially tentatively titled SVC 58 or VenkyAnil3.
+The film crew held a pooja ceremony in Hyderabad on July 3.
 The film was produced by Sri Venkateswara Creations who also produced their earlier collaborations.
 Meenakshi Chaudhary and Aishwarya Rajesh were cast as the female leads.
 The title was announced as Sankrantiki Vasthunam in November 2024.

 Principal photography began on 11 July 2024.
-Filming took place in Rajahmundry, Tiruchirapalli, Hyderabad, Kasaragod, Koraput, Dehradun, Mussoorie and Rishikesh.
+Filming took place in Rajahmundry, Hyderabad, Kasaragod, Koraput, Dehradun, Mussoorie and Rishikesh.
 The climax of the film was shot in Kadapa.

 Music

 The soundtrack album was released on 14 January 2025 after the film's release.

 Release

 Theatrical

 Sankranthiki Vasthunam was released in theatres on 14 January 2025, coinciding with Sankranthi.

 Distribution

+Sri Venkateswara Creations is independently responsible for the distribution of this film in Andhra Pradesh and Telangana.
 The overseas rights were acquired by Phars Film Co, while Shloka Entertainments bought the distribution rights for North America.
 The United Kingdom theatrical rights were sold to Dreamz Entertainment.
 The distribution rights in Australia and New Zealand were acquired by Hamsini Entertainment and Tolly Movies International.